Header image courtesy of @tsudaniel (via Instagram)

 When you settle down at a table, a waiter will often bring cups of hot water or tea for the table.
 However, the water or tea is customarily not for drinking.
 Most patrons use them to wash the utensils, as they can always ask for another cup of water or order a drink.

 Cha chaan teng waiters generally wear white shirts with a front pocket, where they typically keep their pen and notepad for convenience.
-Occasionally, waiters tuck the pen behind their ears, creating an iconic look that is emulated in movies and TV shows.
+Occasionally, waiters tuck the pen behind their ears, creating an iconic look that is emulated in movies and television shows.